borisbordeaux/Qt_Astyle_And_Color_Scheme/README.md

 ### Configure Astyle in Qt
 Then in Qt, install the plugin beautifier `Help -> About plugins...`
-Now go in the options to define the settings for the Artistic Style beautifier
+Now go in the settings to define the config for the Artistic Style beautifier
 `Tools -> options... -> Beautifer -> Artistic Style`
 For simplicity, place the `.astylerc` file in your home directory
 Then check the checkbox `Use the file .astylerc or astylerc in /home/user`